thomaschsu/train-schedule/README.md

 Step right up folks...
 Check out this made-up train schedule that calculates the time till the first train arrives using Moment JS!

 Interested?
 Well, if you are...
 That's pretty crazy.
-Who reads this Readme anyway?

 ANYWAY, add your train name, destination, first train time, and frequency and bam you got it inputted into Firebase.

-P.S. the API key isn't clearly visible in the source code of the js file.
+"That's crazy!" you say?
+You know what's even crazier...
+The API key is clearly visible in the source code of the js file.